Menu

 The primary goal of these resources and programming is to provide support to faculty members and instructors across disciplines within introductory undergraduate courses to facilitate the integration of climate justice content and related instructional approaches into their courses.

-We are interested in evaluating the effectiveness and uptake of the Toolkit to improve its resources for future iterations.
+feedback form so we can evaluate the effectiveness and uptake of the Toolkit to improve its resources for future iterations.

 The Climate Justice Instructional Toolkit Team